algosup/2022-2023-project-5-algorithmics-Team-3/specs/functional/functional-specifications.md

   Number of Steps: 4

   Step Details:
-  - Step 1: Fill tank 4 with 20hL of wine from tank 1, fill tank 4 with 30hL of wine from tank 2, and fill tank 4 with 50hL of wine from tank 3.
+  - Step 1: Fill tank 4 with 20hL of wine from tank 1, 30hL of wine from tank 2 and 50hL of wine from tank 3.
-  - Step 2: Fill tank 5 with 10hL of wine from tank 1, fill tank 5 with 15hL of wine from tank 2, and fill tank 5 with 25hL of wine from tank 3.
+  - Step 2: Fill tank 5 with 10hL of wine from tank 1, 15hL of wine from tank 2 and 25hL of wine from tank 3.
-  - Step 3: Fill tank 6 with 5hL of wine from tank 1, fill tank 6 with 7.5hL of wine from tank 2, and fill tank 6 with 12.5hL of wine from tank 3.
+  - Step 3: Fill tank 6 with 5hL of wine from tank 1, 7.5hL of wine from tank 2 and 12.5hL of wine from tank 3.
-  - Step 4: Fill tank 7 with 5hL of wine from tank 1, fill tank 7 with 7.5hL of wine from tank 2, and fill tank 7 with 12.5hL of wine from tank 3.
+  - Step 4: Fill tank 7 with 5hL of wine from tank 1, 7.5hL of wine from tank 2 and 12.5hL of wine from tank 3.
   - End of the blending process

   Blend Accuracy: